 - Three pupils in Lower Fifth and Fourth Form achieved gold certificates in the UKMT Intermediate Maths Challenge, while four Sixth Form pupils achieved gold in the UKMT Senior Maths Challenge

-- Molly (Upper Sixth) achieved a bronze medal in the Royal Society of Biology’s Senior Olympiad and five Lower Fifth pupils were awarded gold medals in the Junior Olympiad
+- Molly (Upper Sixth) and Alex (Upper Sixth) achieved a bronze medals in the Royal Society of Biology’s Senior Olympiad and nine pupils have been awarded gold medals in the Junior Olympiad

 The public examination results in summer 2018 were strong at St John’s, with the School achieving the best GCSE results in its history.

 A level results 2019